rivermont/spidy/README.md

 ## FalconWarriorr-branch
 Falconwarriorr's branch.<br>
 He has developed a bunch of features that we are working on merging into master.

-# Contribute
-We would love your help with anything!<br>
-Right now neither of us have access to a Linux or OS/X machine, so we don't have any documentation for running spidy on those systems.<br>
-If you find a bug raise an issue, and if you have a suggestion go ahead and fork it.<br>
-We will happily look at anything that you build off of spidy; we're not very creative people and we know that there're more ideas out there!

-## TODO
-This project is far from done; this is a list of planned features:

-  - Automatic bug testing with Travis CI
-  - Automatic bug submission with Sentry
-  - Versions for Windows, Mac, Linux
-  - Working GUI
-  - Multiple HTTP threads at once - need to communicate
-  - Respecting of `robots.txt`
-  - More thorough documentation
-  - spidy on PyPI and pip

 # License